 We’re committed to providing the best, most secure API for our customers while giving privacy the prominence it deserves.

-Ensuring the safety and security of the data that passes through our email, calendar, and contacts API has always been a foundational principle at Nylas.
-Mailbox data by nature contains highly sensitive, personally identifiable information (PII), and the handling, processing, and management of this data needs to be regulated closely.
+Ensuring the security of the data that passes through our email, calendar, and contacts API has always been a foundational principle at Nylas.
+Our email API handles data that by nature contains highly sensitive, personally identifiable information (PII), and the handling, processing, and management of this data needs to be regulated closely.
 To date, the Data Protection Act has played a big role in protecting personal data throughout the EU, but there’s about to be a new sheriff in town: the General Data Protection Regulation (GDPR).

 In this article, we’ll review GDPR and how Nylas works to uphold all of our data to the highest security standards, including GDPR compliance.